thorstensson/mp3playerp5/README.md

 ```
 ## Suggested S3 config (if you're ok with a public S3 bucket)

-To be able to play mp3 files from S3 without running into cors restrictions, you need to configure the S3 bucket and its CORS policy.
+To be able to play mp3 files from S3 without running into CORS restrictions, you need to configure the S3 bucket and its CORS policy.
 Login to your AWS, click on your bucket, then click on permissions and scroll down.
-Then add the below where it says
+Then add

 ### Bucket Policy
 ```json